 Second, since REITs trade on the same exchanges as stocks they tend to behave similarly.
 One of the core reasons to invest in real estate is to diversify your portfolio.
 Diversification is important because it ensures that your not taking on too much risk by being too heavily invested in one asset.
 Unfortunately, REITs tend to see some of the same panic selling that is often seen with stocks.
 Since they trade on the same exchanges, they can be unloaded at the click of a button just like stocks.

 That being said, if you are a non-accredited investor your options for farmland investment are limited.
 There are not too many farmland REITs out there, but here's a quick summary of the ones that are available.

 Additionally, if you want to buy either of these REITs, you'll need to have a brokerage or stock trading app.
-Our top pick for this is Firstrade as they have been around for decades and are one of the most trusted names.
-Plus, Farmland Riches readers can receive 2 free stocks when they sign up.
+You can buy these REITs and many others commission free on Robinhood.
+Plus, Farmland Riches readers can receive free stocks when they sign up.

 Here's our full article on farmland REITs.